 Extortion is also common in Mozambique, with traffic officials stopping tourists even if their cars are in tip-top shape and asking them for money.

 A Mozambique safety guide is basically useless if you visit this country and behave like a tourist.
 More often than not, the ones who get in trouble are precisely the ones that feel the need to make it critically obvious that they’re foreigners.

-Scam Risk: MEDIUM
+Scam Risk in Mozambique: MEDIUM

 How safe is Mozambique for tourists from this point of view?
 As safe as any other country, we’re inclined to say.
 If you think that cab drivers will try to rip you off, then you’re right.

 All tourists, or almost all of them, tend to make the mistake of not checking the taxi prices before taking their fares.
 It goes without saying that nothing stops the drivers from taking advantage of them and charging them twice or thrice the normal price.

 - How to avoid getting scammed in Mozambique?